ppoiissbsjksms/nkn-commercial/README.md

 ## Installation
 1. Open startupscript.txt by text editor.
-2. Insert your NKN benificiary wallet address. `benaddress="<Your Beneficiary Wallet Addr>"`
+2. Insert your NKN beneficiary wallet address. `benaddress="<Your Beneficiary Wallet Addr>"`
 3. Insert your ChainDB host url. `websource=""`
 4. Copy & paste the script to your VPS setup page at script option.
 5. Choose your VPS setup.
 Remember pick the startup script option at setup.